 Horses on the high end of the temperament scale.

-Horses on the higher end of the temperament scale are more fidgety and restless, resulting in them being more unpredictable and easily startled by noises and objects.
+Horses on the higher end of the temperament scale are more fidgety and restless, making them more unpredictable and easily startled by noises and objects.

-While you may want to start with an energized horse, you should keep in mind that you must choose one that will not show signs of anxiety, especially if you’re a beginner.
+While you may want to start with an energized horse, you should remember that you must choose one that will not show signs of anxiety, especially if you’re a beginner.

 You can always change horses and move up the scale as you gain experience and knowledge while also fitting the personality that goes with your own.